-Section 8 TANK VEHICLES
+TANK VEHICLES

+This Section Covers 5

-- Inspecting Tank Vehicles
+Inspecting Tank Vehicles .
+8.1

-- Driving Tank Vehicles
+Driving Tank Vehicles 8.2

-- Safe Driving Rules
+Safe Driving Rules 8.3

 This section has information needed to pass the CDL knowledge test for driving a tank vehicle.
-(You should also study Sections 2, 5, 6, and 9).
+(You should also study Sections 2, 5, 6, and 9.)
 A tank endorsement is required for certain vehicles that transport liquids or gases.
 The liquid or gas does not have to be a hazardous material.
-A tank endorsement is required if your vehicle needs a Class A or B CDL and you want to haul a liquid or liquid gas in a permanently mounted cargo tank rated at greater than 450 liters (119 gallons) or a portable tank rated at greater than 1,000 gallons.
+A tank endorsement is required if your vehicle needs a Class A or B CDL and you want to haul a liquid or liquid gas in tank or tanks having an individual rated capacity of more than 119 gallons and an aggregate rated capacity of 1000 gallons or more that is either permanently or temporarily attached to the vehicle or the chassis.
 A tank endorsement is also required for Class C vehicles when the vehicle is used to transport hazardous materials in liquid or gas form in the above described rated tanks.